Kerry Howard

 Kerry Elizabeth Howard (born 24 March 1982) is an English actress.
-She played Laura in the BBC Three comedy series Him & Her and Leanne in Witless.
-She also appears in BBC Three "Feed My Funny" comedy sketches with Lu Corfield and acted as courtroom clerk in the first series of Judge Romesh.

 Early life

 Howard was born to Dave and Ninette Howard in 1982.
 She has a twin brother called Daniel and is the younger sister of comedian Russell Howard.
 She graduated with a BA (Hons) in Drama from Edge Hill University in 2003.

+Career

+Howard played Laura in the BBC Three comedy series Him & Her and Leanne in Witless.
+She also appears in BBC Three "Feed My Funny" comedy sketches with Lu Corfield and acted as courtroom clerk in the first series of Judge Romesh.

 Personal life

 Howard divorced her husband in 2018, and sought custody of her children.